microsoft/BioModelAnalyzer/README.md

 This consists of
 *	An HTML5 user interface designed for rapid model construction and analysis, and corresponding REST API application performing analysis and simulation (solution `bmaclient`).
-*	A command line tool for access to a wide range of analysis algorithms (solution `biocheckconsole`)
+*	A command line tool for access to a wide range of analysis algorithms (solution `BioCheckConsole`)
 *	A command line hybrid physical/executable simulator (solution `Athene`), as used in “Emergent stem cell homeostasis in the C. elegans germline is revealed by hybrid modeling” ([https://dx.doi.org/10.1016/j.bpj.2015.06.007](https://dx.doi.org/10.1016/j.bpj.2015.06.007))